Sold

 Across the country, school districts are dropping textbooks, state legislatures are going so far as to ban teaching methods, and everyone, it seems, is talking about "the science of reading."
 Things have been changing since Sold a Story was released.
 In this episode, we tell you about some of the changes and what we think about them.

 Schools around the country are changing the way they teach reading.
-And that is having major consequences for people who sold the flawed theory we investigated in Sold a Story.
+And that is having major consequences for people who sold the flawed idea we investigated in Sold a Story.
 But Lucy Calkins, Irene Fountas and Gay Su Pinnell are fighting back — and fighting to stay relevant.
-And so are organizations that promoted their work: The Reading Recovery Council of North America and the publisher, Heinemann.
+And so are organizations that promoted their work: the Reading Recovery Council of North America and the publisher Heinemann.

 Some of the teachers, students, parents and researchers we met in Sold a Story talk about the impact the podcast has had on their lives and in schools — and share some of their hopes and concerns about the "science of reading" movement.